JainShreya26/PoseClassificationUI/README.md

 <img src = "https://github.com/JainShreya26/PoseClassificationUI/blob/main/UI-designs/TV%20-%2010.png" />

-What is Army Pose Classification?
+What is Army Pose Classification App?

 * The application uses pose estimation technology, specifically Mediapipe, to identify and classify poses.
 * It is designed to help users practice army drills, particularly those that involve specific poses such as the salute.